vivegram/TheHungryITTeam/README.md

    - Click on any favorite to automatically fill in the order form
    - If the restaurant doesn't match the currently selected one, you'll be asked if you want to switch
    - You can then click "Add Order" to add it to the current order list

+## Weekly Reports

+The app includes a powerful weekly report feature that provides insights into lunch orders:

+1. Click the "Generate Weekly Report" button to create a new report
+2. The report includes:
+   - Total number of orders for the week
+   - Total amount spent
+   - Average order price
+   - Orders broken down by restaurant
+   - Orders broken down by person
+   - Daily totals

+The report is automatically formatted with:
+- Clear section headers
+- Color-coded sections
+- Proper number formatting
+- Easy-to-read date ranges

+Reports are saved in a separate "Weekly Report" sheet in your Google Spreadsheet, making it easy to track trends and analyze spending patterns.

 ## 🛠️ Development